Marriage and Couples Counseling Services in Austin

 While it’s not uncommon for one partner to feel that a couples counselor may take sides and gang up on them, a high-quality couples therapist is careful to understand both perspectives and will help both sides feel heard and understood.
 In the Gottman Method, how this is done provides a great model for both people to follow when helping their partner feel respected and understood.

 I am happy to speak with each of you individually over the phone before deciding to come in so that each of you can feel good about your decision to see me.
 I have even had folks call me with a fake name so that they can ask plenty of questions freely.
 This is just fine, please feel free to ask all the questions you like.
-A commitment from both of you will help your work be more effective.

 What if things get heated in marriage counseling?